mixxxdj/manual/source/manual_guidelines.rst

 What is the intended outcome of the manual?
 ===========================================
-A user who doesn\'t know Mixxx yet should be able to mix two tracks from its music library in the shortest possible time.
-Assuming he will be more motivated to explore the software and get creative.
+A user who doesn\'t know Mixxx yet should be able to mix two tracks from their music library in the shortest possible time.

 (Future) characteristics of the Mixxx manual:

 **User-friendly**
   Easy to use when, where, and how you need it.
-Examine, how someone else is using the application.
-Watch someone else use the manual (preferably someone who has never seen it before).
+Watch how someone else uses the application.
+Watch them look for information in the manual (preferably someone who has never seen it before).
 Be consistent with the instructional design so users can follow a set pattern.
-Don't use the terms you use as a developer, try to find the terminology of the user.
+Don't use software development terms.

 **Based on sound learning principles**
   For example users should actually learn from it, not just refer to it.
-Use the KISS principle; keep it sweet and simple.
+Use the KISS principle: keep it short and simple.
 Too much information can be overwhelming, so present one concept at a time.
 Explain simple features in a matrix.